Planet Hollywood: Public corporation

-In September, 2000, the Official All Star Cafe in Times Square was closed with the Planet Hollywood taking over its 600-seat location.
+In September 2000, the Official All Star Cafe in Times Square was closed with the Planet Hollywood taking over its 600-seat location.
 While this All Star location was profitable, Planet Hollywood was more profitable.
 The company was also coming out of Chapter 11 bankruptcy.

-In October, 2001, Planet Hollywood International filed again for Chapter 11 bankruptcy.
+In October 2001, Planet Hollywood International filed again for Chapter 11 bankruptcy.
 Blaming the economic slowdown from the September 11 attacks, the company had $135 million in debt.

-In July, 2010, Earl hired a CEO and president, David Crabtree, for Planet Hollywood and its parent company from Westgate Resorts.
-Planet Hollywood Resorts International, LLC signed on Wyndham Hotel Group to develop franchises for Planet Hollywood Resorts in September, 2010.
+In July 2010, Earl hired a CEO and president, David Crabtree, for Planet Hollywood and its parent company from Westgate Resorts.
+Planet Hollywood Resorts International, LLC signed on Wyndham Hotel Group to develop franchises for Planet Hollywood Resorts in September 2010.

 In April 2022, Planet Hollywood announced plans to offer more than 60,000 of its memorabilia, including photographs and movie posters, as NFTs under MetaHollywood.

+In May 2023, the Planet Hollywood Restaurant located in the Forum Shops at Caesars, was permanently closed.
+The restaurant had been located at the Forum Shops for 29 years.
+Planet Hollywood opened its original Forum Shops location in July 1994, and subsequently moved to the Forum Shops’ third floor terrace level in 2012.
+The Cafe Hollywood at Planet Hollywood hotel-casino remains open.

+In April 2025, PB Restaurants, the operator of Planet Hollywood restaurants in Times Square and at Los Angeles International Airport, filed for Chapter 11 bankruptcy.
+That same month, Planet Hollywood permanently closed the LAX location, leaving 3 locations remaining.
+PB Restaurants plans to liquidate two of its assets, Planet Express, which operated the LAX location, and Times Square Buffet, which operated the Times Square location which closed back in 2021.

 Buca di Beppo

 In September 2008, Planet Hollywood International Inc. acquired Buca, Inc., the owner of the Buca di Beppo national restaurant chain.